Boating Lake County Blog

 Three knots you should know

 Going out on a Lake County lake or waterway?
 Here are three knots everyone should know for safe boating, mooring and docking.
+If you’re not adept at tying these knots, you soon will be.
+Get yourself some line and practice at home, so you’ll be ready when you’re on the water in Lake County.

 The figure-eight knot is a ‘multi-use’ knot: Use it to connect two ropes to make a longer line or as a "stopper" knot to prevent the line from slipping through a hole or a gap in a block or a cleat.